 - Digital business

 - Technology & Innovation

 Each day, B2B Next will lead off with multiple keynote sessions from some of the highest-profile executives in B2B ecommerce.
 Attendees can click in and view and hear keynoters from digital-first distribution and manufacturing company executives such as W.W.
 Grainger Inc. CEO D.G.
-Macpherson, Graybar Electrical Supply CEO Kathy Mazzarella, Procter & Gamble Inc. executive vice president Tim Knavish and Elite Sportswear CEO Girisha Chandraraj.
+Macpherson, Graybar Electrical Supply CEO Kathy Mazzarella, PPG Industries executive vice president Tim Knavish and Elite Sportswear CEO Girisha Chandraraj.